Espreccino/espreccino.github.io/_faq/1_index.md

 * How much load/traffic can PepperTalk servers handle?
 What about scaling issues?

+    We are designed to be horizontally scaleable, we monitor our systems actively and increase capacity as needed to respond to the load.
+So yes bring it on we will be able to handle your load.

 * What Device/Platforms are supported?

+    We give SDK's for iOS, Android and Web.
+We also provide a REST API for automatated interactions.

 * Can the same device be used for multiple logins?

+    At any point of time only one user can be logged in from a device.
+SDK's expose the ability to log out the current user, and log in as a new user.

 * Where are the images that are shared stored on server side?

+    All images are uploaded to an S3 bucket and served from there.

 * Does PepperTalk have a REST API which servers can use to send chat messages on behalf of the user?

+    Yes we do have a REST API, please see this [documentation](http://developers.getpeppertalk.com/REST/)

+* Are there any limits on the number of messages per second that can be sent?

+    We do not limit the number of messages that can be sent under a plan.
+However we do limit the number of messages per second from a specific device.
+Currently the limit is 20 messages per second from any device.